-Hardware and software configurations are designed to provide secure logical separations of customer data that permit each customer to view only its related information.
+Hardware and software configurations are designed to provide secure logical separations of customer/site data that permit each customer/site to view only its related information.

-All customer data within the Atera Database is encrypted with a 256bit encryption protocol.
+All customer/site data within the Atera Database is encrypted with a 256bit encryption protocol.

 Remote Control Tunneling